To access the Options screen, click the button on the Graphics Monitor Launcher Screen.

 Use the search bar at the top of the tab to find relevant metrics.

+The Shortcuts tab enables you to substitute a default keyboard shortcut with a custom value.
 To change a shortcut, click the shortcut value, and then click the buttons combination that you want to use as a new shortcut: start with a combination of modifier keys (ALT, CTRL, SHIFT, etcs.) and end with an alpha-numeric character key.

 To restore default shortcut values, click the button.